AhmadBilal07/DIP-KNN-on-MNIST/README.md

 ## Working
 1. Created a function ~featureVectorCreator(path,name)~ that takes directory path and filename as parameters.

-...
-It reads all the images one by one, <br/>
+...It reads all the images one by one, <br/>
-...
-Applies Fourier Transform (DFT),
+...Applies Fourier Transform (DFT),
-...
-Extract DFT's result which is stored in first channel, flattens it into 1-D array (Feature Vector of a Single Image) <br/>
+...Extract DFT's result which is stored in first channel, flattens it into 1-D array (Feature Vector of a Single Image) <br/>
-...
-Appends Label to the 1-D Array
+...Appends Label to the 1-D Array
-...
-Stores feature vectors of all the images in a .csv File.
+...Stores feature vectors of all the images in a .csv File.

 2. Extracted features for Training Data & Testing Data using above function
 3. Train KNN classifier using our trainingvector.csv